D.Min. Preaching Cohort

 Preaching has the potential to convey the glory of God, the weight of sin, the wonder of salvation, and the power of a life lived for God.
 Let's move beyond potential—to lasting transformation.

 In keeping with our focus upon gospel-centered transformation, this program strengthens you for the express purpose of strengthening the Church.
-So take your preaching to the next level; join the Preaching Cohort in Summer 2017.
+So take your preaching to the next level; join our second Preaching Cohort in the spring 2018 semester.

 Graduate in five years